-6 Conclusions
+7 Conclusions

-We have described the motivation behind our context-aware battery management system CABMAN, in that battery management using only the current battery level as an indicator of scarcity is both too conservative in some situations and too optimistic in others.
-We describe three key components of CABMAN: (1). the use of context information such as location to predict the next charging opportunity, (2). more accurate battery life prediction based on a discharge speedup factor and (3). the notion of crucial applications such as telephony.
-For each of these components, we have proposed a new prediction algorithm, and we have evaluated these algorithms using traces of real users and against experiments on real devices.
+Battery management using only the current battery level as an indicator of scarcity is both too conservative in some situations and too optimistic in others.
+We describe three key components of CAB-MAN: (1). the use of context information such as location to predict the next charging opportunity, (2). more accurate battery life prediction based on a discharge speedup factor and (3). the notion of crucial applications such as telephony.
+For each of these components, we propose a new prediction algorithm, and evaluate these algorithms using traces of real users and against experiments on real devices.
 Our test results are very positive, with charging opportunity prediction exhibiting an average error of 12 minutes, battery life prediction having average errors of between 4 and 12 minutes depending on the device used (significantly outperforming the standard prediction algorithms on the devices tested).
 For call time prediction, we show that users call patterns are typically quite sparse, so our prediction algorithm has average errors measured in seconds, though in actual deployment a "minimum call time remaining" setting by the user is likely to be useful.
+We are in the process of carrying out a user study with Nokia phones.
+The user study will quantify the value of CABMAN to users, which is the ultimate measure of the success of the system.